 How to Name Beneficiaries on a Texas Transfer-on-Death Deed

 If you own a home in Texas and want to name a beneficiary who will receive the property upon your death, you can do so by completing a Texas Transfer-on-Death Deed.
-This type of deed allows you to transfer ownership of your property to a named beneficiary without going through probate.

 To complete a Texas Transfer-on-Death Deed, you will need the following information: